ponkila/HomestakerOS/docs/getting_started.md

 ```

 Either way, make sure to configure the private SSH key path in the SSH settings on the frontend.
 In this case, the path should be set to `/mnt/secrets/ssh/id_ed25519`.

+## Addons

+### SSV-node
+The [ssv.network](https://ssv.network/overview/) is a fully decentralized, open-source, and trustless DVT Network that provides a reusable infrastructure solution for decentralizing Ethereum validators.

+1. Generate a key pair

+    ```shell
+    nix run .#init-ssv -- <hostname>
+    ```

+2. Transfer the private key securely to the target machine to the path you have configured at the frontend

+3. Register an operator following [these instructions](https://ssv-network.gitbook.io/guides/operator/registering-an-operator) by ssv.network

+4. Kernel execute to activate

 ## Deployment